TimvanScherpenzeel/profiling-research/README.md

 Browser engines are continuously improving their optimisations techniques, especially around new browser features.
 Browser vendors generally recommend **against** implementing browser specific hacks to work around de-optimisations however there are specific functions and patterns you should avoid using:

 - Avoid using `eval`, `arguments` and `with`.
 They cause what is known as [aliasing](<https://en.wikipedia.org/wiki/Aliasing_(computing)#Conflicts_with_optimization>) preventing the browser engine from optimising them.
-- Avoid using arrays with many different types in them
+- Avoid using arrays with many different types in them.
 - Avoid swapping out values in an array with a value of another type.
 - Avoid creating holes in arrays by deleting array entries or setting entries to `undefined`.
 - Avoid using `for in` as it will include properties that are inherited through the prototype chain.
 This behavior can lead to unexpected items in your loop and browsers likely deoptimise anything within them.